alecmus/lecnet/README.md

 ### About the Library
 The lecnet library is a networking library designed for the rapid development of modern, efficient and easy to maintain C++ networking applications.
 It is part of the liblec libraries (https://github.com/alecmus/liblec).

+### Documentation
+The library uses embedded XML-style documentation.
+An HTML version of this documentation is available [here](https://alecmus.github.io/lecnet).

 ### Prebuilt Binaries
 Prebuild binaries of the library can be found under releases: https://github.com/alecmus/lecnet/releases.